-The ancient shipwreck of Peristera, off the Greek island of Alonissos, dubbed “the Parthenon of shipwrecks,” opened up in May 2021 to divers who are able to visit the famous shipwreck of amphorae from the 5th century BC.
+The ancient shipwreck of Peristera, off the Greek island of Alonissos, dubbed “the Parthenon of shipwrecks,” opened up in May 2021 to divers, who can now visit the famous shipwreck of amphorae from the 5th century BC.

 Accompanied by instructors, divers can get a close look at the huge pile of amphorae, which extends to the sea bottom for a length of 25 meters.

 Because of looting concerns, the undersea antiquities were previously accessible only to archaeologists and those with special permission.

 Now, recreational divers can plunge into the waters and, at a depth of about eighty feet, encounter the so-called Peristera, named after the neighboring uninhabited islet.
 As the wreck dates back to about 425 B.C., diving to it is almost like traveling in a time machine.

 A fisherman was the first to encounter the ancient shipwreck in 1985 near the western rocky shore of Peristera at a depth of 28 meters (92 feet): a large merchant ship, possibly one from Athens, sank there around 425 BC.

 It was loaded with thousands of wine amphorae from Mendi, an ancient city of Halkidiki, and Peparithos, today’s Skopelos, areas known in antiquity for their wine.

 The shipwreck is one of the most important in all of classical antiquity.